Bruce Springsteen - Born in the U.S.A.

 Counting Crows - Spaceman In Tulsa

-"Spaceman" by Counting Crows is a song that reflects on themes of longing, nostalgia, and the search for connection amidst feelings of isolation.
+"Spaceman In Tulsa" by Counting Crows is a song that reflects on themes of longing, nostalgia, and the search for connection amidst feelings of isolation.
 While the lyrics may not explicitly focus on a specific historical event, they evoke emotions tied to personal experiences and universal themes of hope and wonder.

 The title references a fictional spaceman, symbolizing a longing to escape and find a different perspective on life, which can resonate with listeners who feel detached from their surroundings.
 The imagery often paints a vivid picture of a landscape that's both familiar and dreamlike, hinting at a narrative that connects personal history with the broader human experience.